Concurrent Alcohol and Ritalin Abuse

 Once the patient has successfully detoxed from alcohol and Ritalin, treatment will focus on the psychological aspects of the abuse and addiction.
 Whether treatment includes inpatient or outpatient treatment, it should include therapy and relapse prevention training.

-- Enhancing emotion regulation.
+- Emotion regulation.

 - Impulse control.